Upper bounds on gaps between zeros of $L$-functions: Introduction

 where the implied constant is uniform in $q$ and $T>0$.
 Therefore, if we fix a large constant $T$, then increasing the conductor $q$ also increases the density of zeros in the rectangle $\{s=\sigma+it: 0<\sigma<1, -T\leq t\leq T\}$.
 However, when $T$ is too small, we can no longer tell from \eqref{Rie-Von L(s,chi)} whether this is still the case.
 (Analogously, if $H>0$ is sufficiently small, then \eqref{Riemann-von mangoldt} fails to guarantee that $\zeta(s)$ always has a zero with $T\leq \gamma\leq T+H$.)
 Nevertheless, this is confirmed by the following result of Siegel \cite[Theorem IV]{Sie45} in 1945, an analogue of \eqref{Littlewood bound}:

 for any fixed $n$.
 (Note that this estimate only captures the decay in the $q$-aspect and not the $t$-aspect.)
 In particular, it follows that

 so that the first zero of $L(s,\chi)$ gets arbitrarily close to the real axis as $q\to \infty$.
 Siegel's method is ingeniously simple.
 In comparison to Littlewood's proof of \eqref{Littlewood bound}, he used nothing more than the maximum modulus principle from complex analysis, yet the constant obtained is much sharper.
 However, Siegel's result appears to have been less well-known.
-In fact it directly answers a question raised in a recent paper by Bennett \textit{et al.} \cite[Conjecture 1.3]{BMOR21}.
+In fact it directly answers a question raised in a recent paper by Bennett, Martin, O’Bryant and Rechnitzer \cite[Conjecture 1.3]{BMOR21}.